Low Density and Rural Residential Strategy

 How and when will land be rezoned?

 Land can only be rezoned through a Planning Scheme Amendment process that is governed by the Minister for Planning.
-This current consultation process is just related to the Draft Report which outlines recommendations for the rezoning of land, application of overlays and additional investigations.
-Any rezoning’s will be a future process that only occurs following any adoption of the draft report by Council and may be subject to some additional work.
+Any rezoning’s will be a future process that may be subject to some additional work.
 Indicative timings for this are contained within the report at Section 7.
 Future planning scheme amendments will also be subject to a public exhibition process that is governed by the Planning and Environment Act 1987.

 If my land is rezoned to Rural Living or Low Density – will I be forced to develop and subdivide my land?